 Frosty Drew Observatory will be open all day long in celebration of this spectacular event.
 Starting at 7:00 a.m. we will have telescopes on the Frosty Drew campus tracking Mercury and the Sun.
 Numerous screens and viewing stations will be setup across the campus showcasing live views of Mercury transiting the Sun.
 We will continue to showcase the event until 1:30 p.m., about 25 minutes after the transit completes.

 This is certainly not an event to miss!
-Transits like this are quite rare with the next occurrence in 2039 followed by 2049.
+Transits like this are quite rare with the last transit happening on May, 9, 2016, and the next occurrence in 2039 followed by 2049.
 So grab your family and friends and head out for a fantastic day in Ninigret Park, home to Frosty Drew Observatory, and celebrate this awesome happening and life enriching experience with all of us at Frosty Drew and the rest of planet Earth.
 Frosty Drew Observatory presents: The Transit of Mercury.